-Figure 2-13 through Figure 2-15 below describe the fixed-route bus service allocation guidelines-in terms of service category, peak and base (midday weekday) frequencies, and span-based on the corridor characteristics and service types.

-Figure 2-13 focuses on the Major Corridors, Local (Non-Major), and Community service types.
-Stationlink and Express routes provide specialized niche services during peak periods only, and separate guidelines for these services follow Figure 2-13.
+Table 1 below describes the fixed-route bus service allocation guidelines-in terms of service category, peak and base (midday weekday) frequencies, and span-based on the corridor characteristics and service types.
+The guidelines focus on the Major Corridors, Local (Non-Major), and Community service types.
+Separate guidelines for Stationlink and Express bus services follow Table 1.

-The framework also includes "other" and "no transit" categories in which alternatives to traditional OCTA fixed-route bus service, such as locally-administered Program V shuttles or general-public demand-response services, may be appropriate or where publicly funded transit service may not be appropriate due to very low demand.
+The framework also includes "other" and "no transit" categories in which alternatives to traditional OCTA fixed-route bus service, such as locally-administered Program V shuttles or general-public demand-response services, may be appropriate or where publicly funded transit service may not be warranted due to very low demand.